rei/rei-cedar-docs/docs/patterns/form-validation/Readme.md

   - Craft the validation experience to the unique needs of the data being requested
   - Use clear and simple language, Have a conversation with the user
   - Ensure the instruction is visible to all users
+    -  By not moving the form fields up or down when displaying validation
+    -  Display instruction at the right place, directly below the field in error, replacing the bottom helper text if present
   - Display it using meaningful colors and iconography
   - Display the validation within the context of the action
-  - Display instruction at the right place, directly below the field in error, replacing the bottom helper text if present
   - Consider placing helpful formatting instruction above the input if that formatting instruction will remain helpful to your users during error resolution
   - Consider disabling the form submission to help direct the users attention to issues that exist
 - Make it unassuming and friendly
   - Don’t use technical language
   - Don't shame the user for the error
+  - Don't joke with the user about the error
+  - Don't use cute language
   - Use language that conveys REI's Brand
   - Avoid uppercase text as it gives the visual impact of shouting.

+## Javascript Validation
+HTML5 natively supports some form validation which has the benefit of not requiring much JavaScript.
+This means that built-in form validation has better performance than JavaScript based validation.
+Unfortunately it is not fully customizable and does not support several best practices that are important to providing the best experience to our users.

+## Instant feedback
+Use Instant validation only for difficult to answer (and finite) questions

 ### Do / Don't